Where To Find Hidden Gems in Barcelona Spain

 Never were patients so well tended.
 More theater than hospital, the unique building is an ode to the curative effects of beauty.
 Here, patients could heal their souls as well as their bodies.

 Opened in 1930, and just a short 15 minute walk from Sagrada Família down Avenida de Gaudi, the Hospital de Sant Pau was built as an optimistic and philanthropic gesture by Pau Gil, who commissioned the very popular architect Montaner.

-In 1997, the hospital was listed as a UNESCO World Heritage Site.
-It functioned as a hospital until 2009.
 In 2014, Hospital Sant Pau underwent restoration and reopened as a museum and cultural center.
 Like Casa Vicens and Casa Amatller, it's one of Barcelona's newer tourist attractions.

 The complex is gorgeous, inside and out.
 The 27 ornate and beautiful tiled pavilions are seemingly independent, like little cities within a city.
 But they're connected by underground tunnels, which you'll see on your visit.

 The gorgeous Main Hall features mosaicked vaulted ceilings, stone carvings, stained glass windows, and tiled domes.
 Every detail of the interior is worth admiring.

 Address: Sant Antoni M. Claret, 167, the entrance is on the corner of Carrer Dos de Maig